The Chinese Shar Pei was developed to guard, hunt, herd, and fight. He is known for his characteristic devotion to his humans.

 The Chinese Shar Pei is a powerful and agile dog with strong hunting instincts.
 This dog is not an ideal companion for cats and other smaller pets and animals.

 He will instinctively chase and attack every one of them that comes into his territory.
 This can end pretty badly.
-This is why it’s important that you raise or socialize him with other pets.
+This is why you must raise or socialize him with other pets.

 The good thing is once he gets used to other animals and become friendly, he will not only enjoy their company but will also defend them like every other member of the family.